How To Test Drive A Car

 • Seat Material & Trim — look for any wear and tear, loose stitching, stains, etc.

-• Seat Adjustments — check that you can move the seats forward and back, Up and down, folded them up and down to make sure they stay secured and don’t get stuck
+• Seat Adjustments — check that you can move the seats forward and back, up and down, fold them up and down to make sure they stay secured and don’t get stuck

-• Electrical Features — check that all the interior lights, electric windows, radio, centre console, electric locks, electric adjustable mirrors, etc. all work
+• Electrical Features — examine all the interior lights, electric windows, radio, centre console, electric locks, electric adjustable mirrors, etc. all work

 • Trunk — make sure they can open and close, and have no rust below the felt material

-• Airbags — check if the panel cover has split, has uneven seals or different colored paint over the seal as it is a sign the car’s been in an accident — you can also turn the key in the ignition to the first position when all the dashboard lights come on and if the airbag light stays on or if it flashes there is likely an issue with the airbag system
+• Airbags — check if the panel cover has split, has uneven seals or different coloured paint over the seal as it is a sign the car has been in an accident — you can also do a quick test by turning the key in the ignition to the first position when all the dashboard lights come on and if the airbag light stays on or flashes there is likely an issue with the airbag system.

 For the interior, you are generally just making sure that everything you would use actually works properly.
-Again, if anything doesn’t work, bring it up to the salesperson.
+Again, if anything doesn’t work, mention it to the salesperson.

 3. Check the engine